-Call2Recycle Canada, Inc., which administers the Call2Recycle® program, is a Canadianowned not-for-profit product stewardship organization.
+Call2Recycle Canada, Inc., which administers the battery program (the program), is a Canadian-owned not-for-profit product stewardship organization.
 The program was established to fulfill the product stewardship obligations for retailers and distributors of products, battery manufacturers, and manufacturers whose products contain batteries.

-Since 1997, Call2Recycle has operated a robust battery collection and recycling program across North America, and today works on behalf of more than 400 battery and product manufacturers and retailers.
+Since 1997, Call2Recycle has operated a robust battery collection and recycling program across North America, and today works on behalf of battery and product manufacturers and retailers.
 The program collects and recycles dry-cell batteries weighing less than five (5) kilograms from local governments, businesses, and consumers at no cost to them.
 Call2Recycle Canada is governed by a Canadian Board of Directors.

-Its network of public and private collection facilities, sorters, and processors ensures optimal efficiency, cost-effectiveness, and continued growth along with promoting ease and practicality of the program.
-Call2Recycle's national reach minimizes confusion among consumers and reduces administrative red tape and redundancies for larger collection site operators.
+Its network of public and private collection facilities, sorters, and processors ensures optimal efficiency, cost-effectiveness, and continued growth along with promoting the ease and practicality of the program.
+The program's national reach minimizes confusion among consumers and reduces administrative red tape and redundancies for larger collection site operators.

-In order to be effective contributors to the cause of conservation and recovery, Call2Recycle routinely adopts best practices gleaned from its own research and from associate organizations both in Canada and internationally to increase collections.
+In order to be effective contributors to the cause of conservation and recovery, the program routinely adopts best practices gleaned from its own research and from associate organizations both in Canada and internationally to increase collections.
 Promoting environmental sustainability across the country, the program meets Basel Action Network (BAN) e-Steward qualification standards, and is the first program of its kind to receive the Responsible Recycling Practices Standard (R2) certification.
 As a result, Call2Recycle is the preferred choice for product stewards and stakeholders including retailers, governments, stewardship organizations, associations, and NGOs.

 In 2011, the Manitoba Government approved Call2Recycle as the agency to meet producer obligations for household batteries.
 In 2018, the Manitoba Government approved Call2Recycle's five-year renewal plan, until 2023.
-As required by the government we are submitting this five-year renewal plan for review and approval, for the period of 2024-2028.
-This Product Stewardship Plan proposes to continue to build on the past success of the Call2Recycle program in Manitoba.
+As required by the government we are submitting this renewal plan for review and approval.
+This Product Stewardship Plan proposes to continue to build on the past success of the program in Manitoba.